-The following standards offer a focus for writing instruction to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards for K-5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Each year in their writing, students should demonstrate increasing sophistication in all aspects of language use, from vocabulary and syntax to the development and organization of ideas, and they should address increasingly demanding content and sources.
 Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.
-The expected growth in student writing ability is reflected in the standards.
+The expected growth in student writing ability is reflected both in the standards themselves and in the collection of annotated student writing samples in Appendix C.

 Standard Reading Horizons Discovery® Text Types and Purposes W.1.1.
 Write opinion pieces in which they introduce the topic or name the book they are writing about, state an opinion, supply a reason for the opinion, and provide some sense of closure.
 The Spelling Supplement includes one Writing Prompt per week of instruction for a total of 36 prompts.
-Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., Write about why you would or would not like to be a twin.)
+Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., Write about why you would or would not like to be a twin).
 Students can use these prompts as a springboard to practicing every step in the writing process.
-W.1.1.A.
-Introduce the topic or text they are writing about, state an opinion, and create an organizational structure that lists reasons.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+W.1.2.
+Write informative/ explanatory texts in which they name a topic, supply some facts about the topic, and provide some sense of closure.
+The Spelling Supplement includes one Writing Prompt per week of instruction for a total of 36 prompts.
+Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., Write about an animal that likes sleeping in the day and staying awake at night.)
+Students can use these prompts as a springboard to practicing every step in the writing process.
+W.1.3.
+Write narratives in which they recount two or more appropriately sequenced events, including some details regarding what happened, use temporal words to signal event order, and provide some sense of closure.
+The Spelling Supplement includes one Writing Prompt per week of instruction for a total of 36 prompts.
+Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., Write about a time that you lost something.)
+Students can use these prompts as a springboard to practicing every step in the writing process.
+Pro duction and Distribution of Writing W.1.4.
+Begins in Grade 3.
 This standard begins in Grade 3.
-W.1.1.B.
-Provide reasons that support an opinion.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.
-This standard begins in Grade 3.
-W.1.1.C.
-Use linking words and phrases (e.g., because, therefore, since, for example) to connect opinion and reasons.
-Lesson 54: Sentence Structure introduces different types of sentences including compound and complex sentences.
-Lesson 67: Conjunctions introduces students to coordinating, correlative, and subordinating conjunctions.
-These skills can be practiced, reinforced, and assessed using the correlating Chapter Tests and Practice Pages.
-In addition, students have the opportunity to practice and demonstrate these skills in response to the writing activities included in the Spelling Supplement .
-This standard begins in Grade 3.
+W.1.5.
+With guidance and support from adults, focus on a topic, respond to questions and suggestions from peers, and add details to strengthen writing as needed.
+Teachers can guide and support students as they practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.